Muchori/muchori/README.md

 I'm Muchori a passionate about software developer.
 A learner.
 I break and build stuffs.

-Unsatisfied with constant time, Jeff Dean created the world's first O(1/N) algorithm
+-:( When Jeff Dean designs software, he first codes the binary and then writes the source as documentation.

 * 📱 Working on Mobile and Web Development
 * REST APIs